DNM1008/Install-Script/README.md

       instance, if you installed Network Manager (like a human being) and enabled it, you want to disable systemd-networkd and iwd (again, having 2 or more services doing the same thing is kinda a big no no)>
-    * Disable your display manager (SDDM or LightDM).
-The script will install and enable `ly`, a more lightweight solution (I will admit that it's not as pretty, but it's light and get the job done without looking *too* barebone).
     * You are comfortable with a more "keyboard driven" workflow.
 The fact that you're using Arch probably means that you are probably comfortable with using the keyboard for everything, but if you're just hopping from GNOME